LuisaSanto/luisasanto.dev/README.md

 Google Analytics has been integrated into the project for tracking visitor behavior and engagement.

 ## 🎖️ Credits
+- Icons used in the project were fetched from [Flaticon](https://www.flaticon.com).
+- The header image was sourced from [Spline.design](https://spline.design).

-This project is based on the [3D Portfolio](https://github.com/himanshu8443/3D-Portfolio) by [Himanshu](https://github.com/himanshu8443).
-Special thanks for the awesome template and inspiration!
+- This project is based on the [3D Portfolio](https://github.com/himanshu8443/3D-Portfolio) by [Himanshu](https://github.com/himanshu8443).